 Early symptoms may include the feeling of being exploited, preoccupation with the loyalty or trustworthiness of friends, a tendency to read threatening meanings into benign remarks or events, persistent bearing of grudges, and a readiness to respond to perceived slights.

-Several subtypes of delusional disorder are recognized:
+Several subtypes of delusional disorder with varying symptoms are recognized:

 Erotomanic: Patients believe that another person is in love with them.
 Efforts to contact the object of the delusion through telephone calls, letters, surveillance, or stalking are common.
 People with this subtype may have conflicts with the law related to this behavior.